-One of the most impactful factors in determining your salary potential seems to be experience.
+One of the most impactful factors in determining your salary potential is experience.
 Ethical hackers may receive a bump in pay every year they’re employed.
-For example, consider the annual median base pay by years of experience, according to Glassdoor :
+For example, consider the annual median base pay by years of experience in the US, according to Glassdoor :

 Earning a certification in ethical hacking or cybersecurity can validate your skills to potential employers, which could translate to an increase in pay.
-According to Payscale, those with a Certified Ethical Hacker (CEH) credential earn a median base pay of $82,966—more than $3,000 more than the average for all ethical hackers .
+According to Payscale, those with a Certified Ethical Hacker (CEH) credential earn a median base pay of $80,513 .

 Pursuing a career in cybersecurity could lead to a range of career paths and roles.
-Here are a few different job titles to consider, along with their median base salaries in the United States, according to Glassdoor (June 2022):
+Here are a few different job titles to consider, along with their median base salaries in the US, according to Glassdoor (November 2022):

 If you're interested in a career as an ethical hacker, build your cybersecurity skills with the IBM Cybersecurity Analyst Professional Certificate on Coursera.
 Build your knowledge of data protection, endpoint protection, SIEM, and network fundamentals while getting hands-on experience through virtual labs using industry tools.
 Get started for free.

 Get ready to launch your career in cybersecurity.
 Build job-ready skills for an in-demand role in the field, no degree or prior experience required.

 111,362 already enrolled

 Average time: 3 month(s)